-Mint Alternatives help you track your finances in one place.
+Mint Alternatives can help you track your finances in one place.
 Mint is one of the oldest and biggest online personal finance tracking apps.
 Founded in 2006, Mint made waves in the personal finance software world thanks to its powerful interface and ability to add transactions from thousands of financial institutions.

 The company was acquired in 2009, and since then many users believe the site’s functionality and support have gone downhill, sending them looking for Mint alternatives.
-If you want an alternative to Mint.com, here is a list of options.
-I have tried many of them myself so I could give you an in-depth, honest review.
+If you want an alternative to Mint.com, here is a list of options that I, Eric Rosenberg, have tried and think could be valuable for you.
+Whether you have a full-time day job, are building your side hustle, or are self-employed, finding resources to help you track spending can be a great early step toward personal profitability.

-Mint is the original and most popular online account tracking software.
-For no charge, you are able to link all of your bank, credit, loan, and investment accounts into one interface.
+Mint is the original and most popular online account-tracking software.
+For no charge, you can link all of your bank, credit, loan, and investment accounts into one interface.
 The site helps you automatically track your budgets, financial goals, and all of your transactions through one login and an intuitive interface.

 The site was acquired by personal finance powerhouse Intuit in 2009, and the site has undergone many changes.
-While some new features like credit score reporting have been added, long-time features have slipped and the switch from an outsourced account data system to the in-house system built for Quicken have caused data errors and headaches for some users who are now in search of Mint alternatives.
+While some new features like credit score reporting have been added, long-time features have slipped and the switch from an outsourced account data system to the in-house system built for Quicken have caused data errors and headaches for a lot of people who are now in search of Mint alternatives.
 Mint.com is free.